 Some common complaints I hear when it comes to gravy is that it’s either made with a bunch of processed ingredients from a packet or requires a ton of time since you have to cook the turkey first in order to get the pan drippings.
 Well, not anymore!

-Why We Love This Easy Gravy Recipe
+Why We Love This Healthy Turkey Gravy Recipe

 What Are Drippings?

-In most cases, the term “drippings” is used to refer to the leftover fat, juices, and small pieces of meat found in the bottom of the pan that result from cooking proteins like turkey, pork, or beef.
+In most cases, the term “drippings” is used to refer to the leftover fat, juices, and small pieces of meat found in the bottom of the roasting pan that result from cooking proteins like turkey, pork, or beef.
 These meat drippings are often incorporated into gravy.

 Ingredient Notes